harrybailey/appcenter-docs/docs/distribution/codepush/cli.md

 * **Pending** - The number of times this release has been downloaded, but not yet installed (i.e. the app was restarted to apply the changes).
 Therefore, this metric increases as updates are downloaded, and decreases as those corresponding downloaded updates are installed.
 This metric primarily applies to updates that aren't configured to install immediately, and helps provide the broader picture of release adoption for apps that rely on app resume and/or restart to apply an update (e.g. I want to rollback an update and I'm curious if anyone has downloaded it yet).
 If you've configured updates to install immediately, and are still seeing pending updates being reported, then it's likely that you're not calling `notifyApplicationReady` (or `sync`) on app start, which is the method that initiates sending install reports and marks installed updates as being considered successful.

 * **Rollbacks** - The number of times that this release has been automatically rolled back on the client.
 Ideally this number should be zero, and in that case, this metric isn't even shown.
-However, if you released an update that includes a crash as part of the installation process, the CodePush plugin will roll the end-user back to the previous release, and report that issue back to the server.
-This allows your end-users to remain unblocked in the event of broken releases, and by being able to see this telemetry in the CLI, you can identify erroneous releases and respond to them by [rolling it back](#rolling-back-updates) on the server.
+However, if you released an update that includes a crash as part of the installation process, the CodePush plugin will roll the end-user back to the previous release, and report that issue back to the CodePush server.
+This allows your end-users to remain unblocked in the event of broken releases, and by being able to see this telemetry in the CLI, you can identify erroneous releases and respond to them by [rolling it back](#rolling-back-updates) on the CodePush server.

 * **Rollout** - Indicates the percentage of users that are eligible to receive this update.
 This property will only be displayed for releases that represent an "active" rollout, and therefore, have a rollout percentage that is less than 100%.
 Additionally, since a deployment can only have one active rollout at any given time, this label would only be present on the latest release within a deployment.

 * **Disabled** - Indicates whether the release has been marked as disabled or not, and therefore, is downloadable by end users.
 This property will only be displayed for releases that are actually disabled.

-When the metrics cell reports `No installs recorded`, that indicates that the server hasn't seen any activity for this release.
+When the metrics cell reports `No installs recorded`, that indicates that the CodePush server hasn't seen any activity for this release.
 This could either be because it precluded the plugin versions that included telemetry support, or no end-users have synchronized with the CodePush server yet.
 As soon as an install happens, you will begin to see metrics populate in the CLI for the release.

 ## <a name="releasing-app-updates" />Releasing Updates

-Once your app has been configured to query for updates against the App Center server, you can begin releasing updates to it.
+Once your app has been configured to query for updates against the CodePush server, you can begin releasing updates to it.
 In order to provide both simplicity and flexibility, the App Center CLI includes three different commands for releasing updates:

-1. [General](#releasing-updates-general) - Releases an update to the App Center server that was generated by an external tool or build script (e.g. a Gulp task, the `react-native bundle` command).
+1. [General](#releasing-updates-general) - Releases an update to the CodePush server that was generated by an external tool or build script (e.g. a Gulp task, the `react-native bundle` command).
 This provides the most flexibility in terms of fitting into existing workflows, since it strictly deals with CodePush-specific step, and leaves the app-specific compilation process to you.

 2. [React Native](#releasing-updates-react-native) - Performs the same functionality as the general release command, but also handles the task of generating the updated app contents for you (JS bundle and assets), instead of requiring you to run both `react-native bundle` and then `appcenter codepush release`.